happycube/cxadc-linux3/README.md

 	./leveladj

-Open your write to directory and use this to capture 10 seconds of test samples
+Open your directory you wish to write the data to and use this to capture 10 seconds of test samples:

-	cat -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10
+	sox -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10

 Install PV This allows monitoring of the runtime & datarate.